Admission deadlines: Fall: January 7th - Fellowship & Application Deadline

 Optional Thesis

 Students who wish to continue to a PhD program or to pursue a research-oriented job may consider writing a thesis in addition to the capstone requirement.
 The thesis is an independent, in-depth research project that takes a year or more to complete.
-To pursue the thesis option, students must have a minimum GPA of 3.5 and the approval of the faculty member they wish to have serve as their thesis director.
+To pursue the thesis option, students must have a minimum GPA of 3.5 after 18 credits of graduate work and the approval of the full-time faculty member they wish to have serve as their thesis director.
 Thesis students also must complete at least one research methods course.
 Thesis credits are counted as elective or specialization/concentration credits with program director approval.
 The two required thesis courses (below) must be taken in consecutive semesters.

 IAFF 6998Thesis